 EQUIPMENT DAMAGE LIKELY Always disengage both drive wheels before towing.
 Hydraulic motors will be damage if driven at highway speeds.

 Drive Wheels:

-The drive wheels have a lever to manually engage or disengage the hydraulic drive mechanism.
+The driven wheels have a lever to manually engage or disengage the hydraulic drive mechanism.
+When disengaged, insert the retaining clip to secure.